Magnetic Fields Tutorial 2 - Coils in Magnetic Fields

 Now the coil is at an angle q:

 Because the force F is always at 90o to the magnetic field, the distance between the lines of action of the forces, d, reduces.
-Therefore the resultant force reduces:
+Therefore the resultant torque reduces.
+In the equation below we will call it G ' ("gamma-prime") to distinguish it from the original torque, G,

 G ′ = Fw cos q = BIlnw cos q